AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/first_layer_squish_consistency.md

 - Ensure that everything is tight in your toolhead and across your X extrusion, including the hotend, nozzle, and probe.
 - For **nozzle endstops**:
     - Ensure that your start g-code contains a final z homing **with a hot nozzle** near the end.

         - This ensures that any plastic remaining on the nozzle is squished out of the way, and is less likely to affect your Z offset.
         - This also accounts for the small amount of thermal expansion in the nozzle as it heats.
         - You can use a nozzle brush mod to automatically clean any debris.
 You should still home Z with a hot nozzle, though.

     - Ensure that the endstop pin is square on top, otherwise it can cause your Z offset to drift as it rotates over time.

         - Notching your Z endstop pin (as described in the Voron manuals) can prevent it from rotating.

     - Ensure that your nozzle is hitting the center of the pin.

+    - Test your endstop's accuracy using [:page_facing_up:`PROBE_Z_ACCURACY`](https://github.com/protoloft/klipper_z_calibration#command-probe_z_accuracy).
+You may want to try different endstop switches to find a more accurate one.

+        - **NOTE:** This *requires* you to install the above linked Klipper plug-in (klipper_z_calibration).
+This command is NOT built into Klipper natively.

+            - You can just install it for the accuracy test.
+You don't have to read/use anything else from that link.

+            - Scroll all the way to the end of the main page for usage / arguments.

 - For **V2**:
     - **:warning: Ensure that you are homing Z again after QGL**, as QGL throws off Z height.